DCT-Berinyuy/Learn_Flutter_Dev/Rough_Notes.md

 - Creates a wrap layout.
 By default, the wrap layout is horizontal and both the children and the runs are aligned to the start.

 # Chapter 2: Master Layout
+### MaterialApp & Scafold
+_StateLessWidget means that the screen will not change while the StateFullWidget means the screen can change.
+- MaterialApp is like the theme of the app while the Scafold is like the skeleton of the app.